Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 Aura is one of the best identity theft protection services on the market.
 It’s got all the features you’re likely to need, and the plan selection is simple — all you need to do is decide how many people you need to cover.
 That said, it lacks social media account monitoring, and the plans are a bit more expensive than Zander’s.

-Zander is a more affordable option with a similar feature set, including extras like a virtual private network (VPN) and antivirus, but it lacks credit monitoring.
-Apart from that downside, Zander is a very solid pick.
+Zander is a more affordable option with a similar feature set, including extras like a virtual private network (VPN) and antivirus, but it lacks credit monitoring and uses tracking cookies.

 • Aura: Best for overall protection